 Five (5) consecutive years; or

 In event a successor to replace such individual is not available at expiration of the maximum term, such term may be extended but only until such time a successor is willing to assume such office.

+Term limits shall not apply to the position of Treasurer.

 Vacancy